TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/sem2_electronique.md

 To power up our setup, we should build a power supply that is independent from the cube and that will provide safe and sufficient voltage to all the components.
 For that, we will use:

+- 4 lithium batteries to supply 14.8V
+- a zener diode to stabilize the voltage at 5V for the control station
+- a tension regulator to bring the voltage to 9V for the black box

 <!--
 LM-1950 -- takes a gt 9v to output a 9v